appstud/Azot/README.md

 **Or**

-Install Azot manually into your app, drag the Azot.framework into your project.
+Install Azot manually into your app by dragging the Azot.framework into your project.

 Add those native dependencies to your project: